-The Organizational Breakdown Structure (OBS) is a global hierarchy of the managers responsible for the projects in your enterprise.
-The OBS reflects the management structure of your organization, from top-level personnel down through the various levels constituting your business.
-These responsible managers are associated with specific nodes and projects within the enterprise project structures hierarchy.
+The Organizational Breakdown Structure (OBS) is a global hierarchy of the managers responsible for projects in the Enterprise Project Structure (EPS).
+Project Managers build the OBS to reflect the management structure of their organization, from executives through the different levels of their business.
+Then managers are assigned to specific EPS levels.

 When creating EPS levels, WBS levels, Thresholds, and Issues, you’ll be prompted to choose a Responsible Manager to grant access privileges – the Responsible Manager options are created and modified within the OBS.
-With a responsible manager assigned to an EPS node, any projects you add to that branch of the EPS are assigned that manager element by default.
+Then, any projects you add to that branch of the EPS are assigned that manager element by default.

 While setting up project permissions for new users, you will be prompted to select a Responsible Manager to assign them project access.
 These Responsible Managers are created in the OBS and basically are used to grant those users specific access privileges to projects which the selected manager is assigned to.